Love1117/Machine_learning-Projects/Machine_Learning Project/03_Deep Learning Projects/Transfer Learning/Fine-tune MobileNetV2/classifier_model/README.md

-# flower Photo Image Classification using Lightweight(classifier) models
+# Image Classification using Lightweight(classifier) models

 # 🎯 Aim of the Project: